neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

 already are exactly the same volume, then no special thought is needed for the tally normalization, and the value will be exactly consistent with the interpretation used in OpenMC.

-#### Cell Tallies

-With cell tallies, `tally_blocks` specifies which blocks in the `[Mesh]` should be tallied.
-Then, any OpenMC cells that map to those blocks are added to a cell tally, with one bin for each unique cell ID/instance combination.

-#### Unstructured Mesh Tallies
-  id=um

-There are two options with unstructured mesh tallies:

-- Do nothing, in which case OpenMC will tally on the `[Mesh]`
-- Specify a `mesh_template`, which provides a path to a mesh file

-For the `mesh_template` option, it is possible to translate the same mesh to multiple locations in the OpenMC geometry (while only taking up the memory needed to store a single mesh) using the `mesh_translations` or `mesh_translations_file` parameters.
-This is a useful feature for geometries that consist of many repeated geometry units, such as pebble bed and pin fuel systems.

-!alert note
-At present, unstructured mesh tallies are copied directly to the `[Mesh]` (without doing any type of nearest-node lookup).
-Suppose the mesh template consists of a mesh for a pincell with $N$ elements that you have translated to 3 different locations, giving a total of $3N$ tally bins.
-Because a direct copy is used to transfer the mesh tally results to the `[Mesh]`, the first $3N$ elements in the `[Mesh]` must exactly match the $3N$ elements in the mesh tally (except for a possible mesh scaling, as described in [#scaling]).
-This equivalence is required for the direct copy to be accurate - otherwise, the mesh tally results would be transferred to incorrect regions of space.

 ## Other Features